Explore the Byway: Windy Ridge and Mount St. Helens National Volcanic Monument

 On the way back from Windy Ridge we stopped at the Smith Creek Viewpoint to view the headwaters of Smith Creek.
 During the eruption a mudflow poured down the creek.
 When you look at Mount Adams from there imagine how the climbers on Mount Adams that day must have felt on that fateful day in 1980 when the mountain erupted.
 As ash began to fall the climbers vacated the peak as fast as they could.
 That ash was carried all the way to Yakima and Ritzville!

-No matter where you stop you cannot help but get a chill up and down your spine when you imagine David Johnston, the geologist, who didn’t stop shooting photographs of the erupting volcano until he was overtaken by the blast (his camera was found later, the film later developed for some of the photographs of the eruption we see today), not to mention the losses of families who lost kin during the eruption and its horrifying after-effects.
+No matter where you stop you cannot help but get a chill up and down your spine when you imagine David Johnston, the geologist, who didn’t stop shooting photographs of the erupting volcano until he was overtaken by the blast, not to mention the losses of families who lost kin during the eruption and its horrifying after-effects.

 Before you return to civilization take time to walk down to Iron Creek Falls (you’ll find the parking area on your right along the forested road near the Iron Creek Campground).
 Here, a short path drops to the base of the falls.
 The route to the base of the waterfall is a little challenging to get to as logs and root-balls have blocked easy access but the view is still stunning.
 Go left to see a pretty pool formed by the waterfall; it is much easier to get to.